pizzajsdev/yolodb/README.md

 - Uses superjson for serialization/deserialization, so it supports more data types like Dates, Maps, Sets, etc.
 - More intuitive interface, easier to use, closer to what would you expect from a real DB abstraction layer.
 - Read/write operations are done on-the-fly.
 Less performant, but you don't need to worry about stale data.
+- Comes with handy object-oriented abstractions such as `YoloDbRepository`

 ## Quick Start